× Close

 Not All Families Look the Same

+Regardless of shape or size, each family is unique.
+Each holds its own dynamics, joys, and challenges.
 As you read, we will explore the many pictures of what makes up some of today’s family structures and how these types of families can all learn and develop together as harmonious households.

-The Nuclear Family:
+Not All Families Look the Same: The Nuclear Family:

 The nuclear family, sometimes known as the traditional family, is often portrayed as the epitome of familial bliss.
 These families most commonly consist of a married couple and their biological or adopted children living together in the same home.
 The snapshot of this family post-World War II showed a working husband and a mom who stayed home to care for the children and maintain the household.